theyareonit/linux-gaming-optimization/README.md

 	Option "AccelerationScheme" "none"
 	Option "AccelerationProfile" "-1"
 	Option "AccelSpeed" "0"
+	Option "VelocityReset" "30000"
 EndSection
 ```

-This is just a basic configuration file to set all pointers to use evdev, and to disable mouse acceleration.
+This is just a basic configuration file to set all pointers to use evdev, to disable mouse acceleration, and to set `VelocityReset` to 30 seconds (meaning that the mouse's subpixel position will only be discarded after 30 seconds of inactivity, rather than the default of 300ms).

 Like with libinput, you can use the `TransformationMatrix` option to set an exact sensitivity.
+However, you can also use the `ConstantDeceleration` option instead, as described [here](https://www.x.org/wiki/Development/Documentation/PointerAcceleration/).
+This requires deleting the `AccelerationScheme` line.

 You may additionally want to force all keyboards to use evdev with `MatchIsKeyboard`.